 Agency: Office of the County Administrator

-Over the course of her career, Cassini has successfully written or substantially assisted in developing, more than 100 federal, state and foundation grant applications.
-Both at Barry University and Broward County, she collaboratively worked to secure millions of dollars of appropriations.
-Cassini has given presentations at the local, state and national level on a variety of topics as diverse as non-profit management, hurricane preparedness, legislation, grants auditing, advocacy and performance-based measurement systems.
+Both at Barry University and Broward County, she helped to secure multiple millions of dollars in competitive grants and legislative appropriations.
+Cassini has given presentations at the local, state and national level on a variety of topics as diverse as non-profit management, hurricane preparedness, legislation, transportation, advocacy and performance-based measurement systems.

-Attended Wake Forest University, earned her Bachelor of Arts in English literature from Florida State University, and a Juris Doctor from Florida State University College of Law.
-During law school, Cassini interned as the first Executive Director of the Florida Women’s Legislative and Educational Caucus Foundation.
+Attended Wake Forest University, earned her Bachelor of Arts in English literature from Florida State University, and a Juris Doctorate from Florida State University College of Law.

 Assistant to the County Administrator